dank/rlapi/tools/mitm/README.md

 # RL MITM

-HTTPS/WebSocket man-in-the-middle proxy server for intercepting Rocket League API traffic.
-Acts as a local proxy that forwards requests to the actual Rocket League servers while logging and modifying traffic as needed.
+A local man-in-the-middle (MITM) proxy for intercepting Rocket League traffic.
+It forwards requests to the official servers while logging and modifying traffic as needed.
+Even with certificate pinning disabled, the game requires HTTPS and WSS connections; this tool handles them using self-signed certificates.

-## Overview
+**Features:**

-This tool provides:
+- Intercepts authentication requests to rewrite responses and redirect WebSocket connections through a local proxy.
-- HTTPS and WSS proxy server with self-signed certificates
+- Logs all requests and responses and forwards them while acting as a seamless proxy.
-- Authentication response modification to redirect WebSocket connections to local proxy
+- Properly re-signs HMAC-SHA256 signatures for modified responses.
-- Proper HMAC-SHA256 signature verification and re-signing
+- Optionally routes traffic through a Fiddler proxy (http://127.0.0.1:8888) to intercept and inspect it in a familiar interface.

 ## Usage